bfxdev/Arduino/VSCode/README.md

 Before even thinking of using VSCode, we need a working Arduino IDE.
 We need it for the compiler/linker tools, not for the editor.
 So make sure that the Arduino IDE is properly installed (if you can upload a sketch to the Gamebuino then it should be OK).

 Now you need to **determine the installation folder of the Arduino IDE**.
 This folder is usually `C:\Program Files (x86)\Arduino` for a standard Windows installation or `/Applications/Arduino.app` under macOS.
+For the Windows Store installation it is at `C:\Program Files\WindowsApps\ArduinoLLC.ArduinoIDE_xxxxxxx` (where the `x` contain the version number of the Arduino Store app and some unique identifiers).
 It is a user-created folder in case of portable installation (like the Gamebuino pre-cooked IDE) or installation in a user-defined folder.
 This is the folder where you can find the `arduino-builder` (named `arduino-builder.exe` if your OS is Windows).
 Please refer to [my other tutorial on the Arduino IDE](https://gamebuino.com/index.php/creations/understanding-the-arduino-ide) for more details.

 ### Setup of Arduino extension in VSCode

 Now open VSCode, click on the extension icon, then enter _arduino_ in the search field.
-Normally, the wished extension will appear in the first hits:
+Normally, the wished extension will appear in the first hits (version on this screenshot is outdated):

 ![vsc-arduino-extension](vsc-arduino-extension.png)

 We use the extension created by Microsoft called `vsciot-vscode.vscode-arduino`.
 Click on _Install_.

 Please note that installing this extension triggers the installation of another extension (if not yet installed), the more general C/C++ language support extension called `ms-vscode.cpptools`.
-The Arduino extension relies on it:
+The Arduino extension relies on it (version on this screenshot is outdated):

 ![vsc-c-cpp-extension](vsc-c-cpp-extension.png)